Wilfred/wilfred.github.com/_posts/2012-05-03-playing-blackjack-with-haskell.markdown

 For the persistent learner, Haskell helps you think about the effects and assumptions of code in a rigorous way.

-For instsance, using only pure functions for the core of a program does produce more predictable, debug-friendly, testing friendly code.
+For instance, using only pure functions for the core of a program does produce more predictable, debug-friendly, testing friendly code.
 This is a perspective that has improved my code in impure languages.